In this section

 Read our information guide about being charged with a criminal offence.

-The family law duty lawyer may be able to help on your court date for general family law matters in the Family Court of Australia or the Federal Circuit Court.
+The family law duty lawyer may be able to help on your court date for general family law matters in the Federal Circuit and Family Court of Australia.

 If you're applying for or responding to a domestic violence protection order, or you have a domestic and family violence matter before the court, then the following services are available to help you: